Israeli occupation of the West Bank: Torture

 States are obliged under the Fourth Geneva Convention to prevent torture, including mental suffering.
-According to Lisa Hajjar (2005) and Dr. Rachel Stroumsa, the director of the Public Committee Against Torture in Israel, torture has been an abiding characteristic of Israeli methods of interrogation of Palestinians.
+According to Lisa Hajjar (2005) and Rachel Stroumsa, the director of the Public Committee Against Torture in Israel, torture has been an abiding characteristic of Israeli methods of interrogation of Palestinians.
 Torture can be of two types, physical and psychological.
-Reports of torture emerged in the 1970s, and began to be documented in detail by the NGO Al-Haq in the mid 1980s.
+Reports of torture emerged in the 1970s, and began to be documented in detail by the NGO Al-Haq in the mid-1980s.
 The 1987 the Landau Commission examined some abuses and concluded "moderate physical pressure" was acceptable.
 The practice was then banned by Israel's High Court, barring case-by-case authorizations by the Attorney-General.

 The Hebrew army slang term tertur is associated with policies introduced by Rafael Eitan, who ordered army troops and border police to engage in repeated arrests and the humiliation of large numbers of the Palestinian population in the territories.
 This refers to practices such as the wholesale roundups that took place whenever West Bank Arabs staged nationalist demonstrations.
 Israeli border police have been witnessed forcing Arabs to sing the Israeli national anthem, slap each other's faces and crawl and bark like dogs.
 The police have also arrested thousands of Arabs each year on "security" charges, which have ranged from outright terrorism to simply reading blacklisted books.